NikitaSysoev/Fullstack_app/README.md

+## MERN application - MongoDB Express React and Node app

-## Available Scripts
+### Available scripts

 In the project directory, you can run:

-- npm start

-## MERN application - MongoDB Express React and Node app

 If you want to run application as is:
-In the project directory, you can run:

 - npm start

+if you need to kill all Node processes running on the machine:

+- npm run kill

 if you want to run only backend: